machawk1/awesome-memento/README.md

 # awesome-memento
-My list of things related to software, literature, and other content related to Memento (RFC7089).
+My list of things related to software, literature, and other content for Memento ([RFC7089](https://tools.ietf.org/html/rfc7089)).

 ## Software
 ### Web Browser Extensions